Let’s Create New Opportunities

 About the Award

 In honor of Dr. Firestien’s father, the Firestien Family established the Firestien Family Creative Achievement award in 2004.
 The family has currently contributed over $40,000 and has pledged an additional $125,000 toward the award.

 This award honors Creative Studies Masters’ Degree graduates who are applying what have they learned about creativity in their home countries.

 Getting Creative in Myanmar

-Dr. Firestien recently provided a six-thousand dollar grant to help support a three-week service-learning course where students from SUNY Buffalo State’s International Center for Studies in Creativity will work to help advance sustainable development goals in the Southeast Asian nation of Myanmar.
+Dr. Firestien recently provided a six-thousand dollar grant to help support a three-week service-learning course where students from SUNY Buffalo State’s International Center for Studies in Creativity worked to help advance sustainable development goals in the Southeast Asian nation of Myanmar.

 Let’s Create A Difference in the World

 Dr. Firestien’s students have applied their knowledge of Creative Problem Solving and are leaders in the organizations listed below.